FREQUENTLY ASKED QUESTIONS

 In a way, yes.
-If the individual can be lifted to a seat on the wagon by a family member or friend we have a spot to keep wheelchairs until the ride is over.
-There are two parts of the hayride where customers get off and walk, but the individual can remain on the wagon and forgo these two parts of the ride if necessary.
+If the individual can be lifted to a seat on the wagon by a family member or friend, we have a spot to keep wheelchairs until the ride is over.
+There are two parts of the hayride where customers get off and walk, but any individual can remain on the wagon and forgo these two parts of the ride if necessary.

 Can I wear my own costume?